Bessouat40/pdf-region-picker/README.md

 A project to select only part of a PDF file.

-It's usefull when you want to extract informations with some python library like `PyPDF`.
+It's usefull when you want to extract informations with some python library like `fitz`.

 ![Watch the video](./test.gif)